|photo by Alice Lum|

 The architects were tasked with designing a space capable of seating a congregation which, at the time.
 Father Brophy estimated at about 11,000.
 The Times reported that the church would be “constructed of stone and brick, with seats for 1,500 persons…For the greater accommodation of the people, the old church will be used as long as possible.”
 The fund-raising had been successful and the estimated cost of $100,000 was already in the bank.

 Construction continued for another year.
-On May 16, 1885, as the building neared completion, Archbishop Corrigan was back to consecrate the “three magnificent marble altars,” as described by The Times.
+On May 16, 1885, as the building neared completion, Archbishop Corrigan was back to consecrate the “three magnificent marble altars,” as described by The New York Times.
 The custom-built organ, which along cost $10,000 (about $234,000 today), was also nearly completed.

 The day following the consecration of the altars, the new Church of the Sacred Heart of Jesus was dedicated and blessed.
 According to The Sun on May 18, 1885, “Two thousand persons were present.”
 The choir consisted of a double quartet with a chorus of 150 voices.
 The newspaper reported that the completed structure had come in just above budget at $125,000.